stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

 The Vulkan enumeration constant names are often extremely long since (with a couple of exceptions) _every_ value is prefixed with the enumeration name.
-We therefore build the name _prefix_ based on the enumeration name so that the values can be truncated:
+We therefore build a _prefix_ so that the values can be truncated:

 ```java
 public void enumeration(String name, Map<String, Long> values) {